Shirley Collado: Career

+Collado announced in July 2021 that she would step down as president of Ithaca College to become president and CEO of College Track, a program supporting college completion.

 Collado also serves on Board of Trust at Vanderbilt University.

-In July 2021, Collado announced that she would step down as president of Ithaca College to become president and CEO of College Track, a program supporting college completion.

 Collado is a member of the boards of ACT, Kids First Chicago, and Excelencia in Education.
 She is a founding member of President's Alliance on Higher Education and Immigration.
 In October 2022, Collado was appointed to serve as a Senior Fellow at Carnegie Foundation for the Advancement of Teaching.

 Personal life

 Collado is married to poet A. Van Jordan.

 In 2001, Collado pleaded no contest to one count of misdemeanor sexual abuse.
 Collado denied the charges, brought by a former patient, saying that she took a plea agreement because at the time (shortly after the suicide of her first husband), she lacked the resources to contest the charges in court.